Barotrauma: Swim bladder overexpansion

 Fish with isolated swim bladders are susceptible to barotrauma of ascent when brought to the surface by fishing.
 The swim bladder is an organ of buoyancy control which is filled with gas extracted from solution in the blood, and which is normally removed by the reverse process.
 If the fish is brought upwards in the water column faster than the gas can be resorbed, the gas will expand until the bladder is stretched to its elastic limit, and may rupture.

 Barotrauma can be directly fatal or disable the fish rendering it vulnerable to predation, but rockfish are able to recover if they are returned to depths similar to those they were pulled up from, shortly after surfacing.
 Scientists at NOAA developed the "Seaqualizer," as well as other descending devices, to quickly return rockfish to depth.
-The device could increase survival in caught-and-released rockfish.
+The device could increase survival in caught-and-released bottom fish.
+Notable, anglers fishing for vulnerable game fish species like red snapper (Lutjanus campechanus) and rockfish (genus Sebastes) are required to possess a descending device while angling.